 - Track Your Net Worth

 By now, you’ll want to get motivated regarding your financial health.
 Calculating your net worth in your 50s is one way to set new goals to increase it.
 Simply put, your net worth is everything you own minus your debts.
 Your assets include all your financial and investment accounts, your home and car, and anything else you own.
 Your debts include home, auto, student and personal loans and credit card balances.
 Use a free online calculator such as Kiplinger’s2, to figure out yours.
 If your debt is outweighing your assets, the ways discussed here can help you get on track.
-It may also be the perfect time to schedule a one-on-one with one of our financial or retirement advisors.
-They can help find creative financial strategies tailored to your specific needs.
-Learn more about our financial advisors3.

 - Talk to Your Loved Ones About Your Estate Plan